cockpit-project/cockpit/doc/reauthorize.md

 When cockpit-agent starts it does:

- * Binds to a unix domain socket on which to receive reauthorize requests.
-   * Each reauthorization challenge it receives in this socket gets forwarded to cockpit-ws, which sends back a relevant response.
- * Places address of this socket in the session kernel keyring.
+ * Registers itself as a polkit agent for its own session.
+ * Like all other polkit agents, cockpit-agent's polkit agent has a privileged helper: cockpit-polkit

-When either sudo or Polkit needs to reauthorize the user:
+When Polkit needs to reauthorize the user, it connects to the cockpit-agent polkit agent:

- * The pam_authorize.so module is present in early "auth" stack.
-   * If root is being authenticated then bail
+ * cockpit-agent checks that polkit is trying to reauthorize the current user and bails if not.
+ * Via its privileged helper, cockpit-agent performs the following:
-   * If ```getuid() != getpwnam(user)->pw_uid``` then bail.
+   * If ```getuid() == 0``` then bail
    * If ```geteuid() != 0``` then bail
-   * Retrieve reauthorize socket address from session kernel keyring.
    * If ```secret``` is present in session kernel keyring.
      * Verify that ```secret``` in keyring is owned by root, and only readable by root, otherwise: bail